Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex1_6_caliberrs_therm2d.rst

 .. _sphx_glr_examples_basics_ex1_6_caliberrs_therm2d.py:

-Pyvale example: Sensor calibration systematic errors
+Basics Sensor calibration systematic errors
 ================================================================================

 In this example we show how pyvale can simulate sensor calibration errors with